leoraclet/nix-cyber-templates/README.md

 The sections below list what each template includes.
 In all cases, you're free to add and remove packages as you see fit; the templates are just boilerplate.

 > [!note]
-> While many hacking tools exist, those environments includes only those I use regularly or have used multiple times.
+> While many hacking tools exist, those environments includes only those I use regularly or have used multiple times
+> and the most popular ones.

 ### [`crypto`](./crypto/)